avg-bitsian/avg-bitsian.github.io/pages/humour.md

 ### Some puns that I make randomly.
 Hope you enjoy them :)

+---

 * How do firemen know which fire to put out first?
-** They use a fire distinguisher.
+* They use a fire distinguisher.

-* It is not that difficult to form relations.
+> * It is not that difficult to form relations.
-** Just go to any function and maintain a good image.
+> * Just go to any function and maintain a good image.

 * How do physics students express their pain?
-** They measure it in hertz.
+* They measure it in hertz.

 * Carrying baked goods from the shop to your house is no cakewalk.

 * An Italian chef once served bland food by mistake.
-** His customers took it with a pinch of salt.
+* His customers took it with a pinch of salt.

 * Sometimes, people who claim to be an asset are just off by two letters.

-* My uncle lost his business in the packaging industry.
-He is still recovering from it.
+> * My uncle lost his business in the packaging industry.
+> * He is still recovering from it.

 * Sometimes between here and there, just a letter makes all the difference.

 * A snail fell on my face freaking me out.
-*
-** I was shell shocked.
+* I was _shell shocked_.

 * I met a christian dog yesterday.
-** It was a Saint Bernard.
+* It was a Saint Bernard.

 * What is a cop's favourite physics problem?
-** The one that involves pulleys
+* The one that involves _pulleys_

 * Fobia: the fear of misspelled words